 You have heard about the firewall.
 A firewall is the first line of defense to protect IT infrastructure from any malicious attack.
-In this article, we will see the Top 15 Best Practices of Network Firewall.
+In this article, we will see the Top 15 Best Practices of Network Firewalls.
 Firewalls are broadly classified into two types: software and hardware firewall.
 Software Firewalls are generally used in your personal desktops, while hardware firewalls are generally deployed at data centers and corporate offices.
-If you are interested to know 10 Simple Tips to Secure Desktops/ Laptops from Malware Click Here.
+If you are interested in knowing 10 Simple Tips to Secure Desktops/ Laptops from Malware Click Here.

 Here is the list of Network Firewall Top 15 Best Practices: